joshbasquez/intune-admx-policy-export/README.md

-# intune policy export / import
+# Microsoft Intune admx policies

-## for configuration policies based on admx administrative templates.
+## for exporting/importing of Microsoft Intune device configuration policies based on admx administrative templates.

-updated scripts:

-for delegated permissions (admin authentication via browser device code):
-- admx-policy-export.ps1 / admx-policy-import.ps1
+Pre-requisites:
+-app registration must have delegated permission: Microsoft Graph\DeviceManagementConfiguration.Readwrite.all -intune displayname of the policy must not contain any special characters (export creates a folder with the displayname of the policy)

 TODO: Add support for authentication via
 -app registration clientID + clientSecret